Why is it important?

 3b) Long term goals are usually achieved after building up your savings for at least a few years.

-3c) Retirement goals are areas which a lot of young people fail to consider.
+3c) Retirement goals are areas that a lot of young people fail to consider.
 What makes this goal different from long term goals is that you will experience a loss of income when you are retired.
 Therefore, when planning for your retirement goals, you must keep this in mind.

 Finally, it is about how you will achieve your goals.